Note: Images taken prior to the CDC’s recommendation to wear masks in public.

 Lord, help us to love people as you love them.
 Lead us step by step into a greater understanding of what it means to love our neighbors as ourselves.
 Amen.

-Sign up for weekly emails to stay updated about issues affecting children and learn about easy actions you can take to advocate for the health and well-being of children around the world.
+Sign up to stay updated about issues affecting children and learn about easy actions you can take to advocate for the health and well-being of children around the world!

 Top photo: © 2018 World Vision, Jon Warren